 Any mother can be a social worker.
 It is a challenging and rewarding job.
-A good social worker is an agent of social changes and an advocate for any vulnerable people including children whose voices are usually little heard.
+A good social worker is an agent of social changes and an advocate for many vulnerable people including children whose voices are usually little heard.
 My MSW degree helped me advocate for my own daughter.
-She wanted to go to a school that was different from what she supposed to be assigned initially.
+She wanted to go to a school that was different from what she was assigned initially.

-Everything is possible if you approach the situation in a right way.
-No one knows your situation, unless you speak up.
+Everything is possible if you approach the situation in the right way.
+No one knows your situation unless you speak up.

-However, seeing my daughter everyday unhappy, I believe, because of her transitional development period, I was firm not to give up.
-I decided to write an official request and provide the reasons of my request.
+However, seeing my daughter unhappy, I believe, because of her transitional development period, I was firm not to give up.
+I decided to write an official request and provide the reasons for my request.
 I made an appointment.
 We had a good meeting.
-I was able to leave the school administration all the documents.
+I left all the documents with the school administration.

-Few days later, I got a voice message from the school that my request to transfer my daughter to a new school was approved.
+A few days later, I got a voice message from the school that my request to transfer my eldest daughter to a new school was approved.

-Culturally Kyrgyz people, like many Asians, do not express openly too much their love towards children, especially if there are many children in a family.
-Kyrgyz people express their love differently, they do everything for the sake of their children.
-Kyrgyz parents raise them, pay for their higher education, take all expenses of their children’s wedding parties that may consist from 250 to 500 relatives and friends.
+Culturally Kyrgyz people, may not express their love towards their children openly, especially if there are many children in a family.
+In many cases, Kyrgyz parents express their love differently, they do everything for the sake of their children.
+They raise them, pay for their higher education, take all expenses of their children’s wedding parties that may consist of 250 to 500 relatives and friends.
 Kyrgyz parents buy or build a house for their children to make their life easier.
-In addition, Kyrgyz parents look after their grandchildren to show how much they love and support their own children.
+Besides, Kyrgyz parents look after their grandchildren to show how much they love and support their own children.